2024 Scottish Collie Puppies

 AGR is another measurement that is meant to identify dogs whose genetics may be under-represented in a population.
 It is inversely related (with statistic significance) to OI.
 This helps support both measurements’ validity as well as show how they might complement each other when breeding for the preservation of a breed and its biodiversity.
 To breed to preserve biodiversity, select for a lower than breed average AGR. - Better Bred.com

-Internal Relatedness: Watson -.05 IR (breed average -.01 IR) Kiltie -.18 IR (Both Watson and Kiltie’s numbers show that they are more outbred than the breed average.
+Internal Relatedness: Watson -.05 IR (breed average -.01 IR) Watson’s numbers show he is more outbred than the breed average.

 UC Davis estimates the inbreeding value of a dog using a measurement called Internal Relatedness or IR.
 This estimates how inbred a dog is using the frequencies of the breed in a somewhat complex calculation.
 The higher this number (more positive), the more inbred.
 The lower this number (more negative) the more outbred.
 According to Dr. Niels Pedersen, DVM PhD, an inbreeding value of .15 or above would be considered high within a breed. - Better Bred.com